My Photography & Travel Guide to the Southern Route of Iceland

 Winter Clothing & Gear

-Here is a link to my WInter Clothing Packing List
+Here is a link to my Winter Clothing Packing List

 The Best Photography Locations in Iceland

 Probably the most iconic locations are along the Southern Coast.
 So driving from Keflavik Airport with stops along the way to Hofn is an excellent idea.
-However, the SNÆFELLSNES PENINSULA is really something not to be missed.
-We also loved the Westernfjords.
-Yet, despite 3 visits, there is so much more to discover.

 PUFFINS